Gender nonconformity: In childhood

+Numerous studies confirm that LGBTQ+ students face increased instances of victimization in schools compared to their heterosexual peers, leading to lower well-being and academic performance.
+While research on gender variant adolescent school experience is limited, available findings indicate similar trends.
+Furthermore, understanding gender variance especially in young children, can be complex, making it challenging for social workers to empathize.
+Moreover, school social workers often work in environments that emphasize "heteronormativity" where femininity and masculinity are defined based on heterosexual relationships, making it difficult to address the needs of gender variant children.

 Social status for men vs. women

 Gender nonconformity among people assigned male at birth is usually more strictly, and sometimes violently, policed in the West than is gender nonconformity among people assigned female at birth.
 However, a spectrum of types of gender nonconformity exists among boys and men.
 Some types of gender nonconformity, such as being a stay-at-home father, may pass without comment whereas others, such as wearing lipstick and skirts, may attract stares, criticism, or questioning.
 Some cultures are more tolerant than others of such differences.